Sir-seju/Sir-seju/README.md

 - 📝 I regularly write articles on [graystum.com](graystum.com)

 - 📫 How to reach me **graystum.dev@gmail.com**

-- ⚡ Fun fact **When I'm not architecting cloud infrastructure or debugging code on my desk, you can find me with a nice sandwich full of mayo binge watching classic movies.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">